illsk1lls/SFXcreator/README.md

-tag creation, automatic random key generation (per use, embedded or separate), detect keyfile and autofill prompt during decryption when key is separate and keyfile is present in the same folder, run executable after decompression, and command windows are centered on screen.
+tag creation, automatic random key generation (per use, embedded or separate), detect keyfile and autofill prompt during decryption when key is separate and keyfile is present in the same folder, launch executable after decompression, and command windows are centered on screen.